kerrj/yoloparser/README.md

 # Boxes Around Robots
+Ever wonder if using neural nets for image processing in FTC is possible?
+This page leads you through how!

 This is the source code behind http://boxesaroundrobots.com, including all training images and processed annotations.
 It is also the name of a personal project to educate FTC teams in how to use neural nets for image processing.

 ### Webpage endpoints